labnol/apps-script-starter/README.md

 The `dist` directory contains the bundled code that is pushed to Google Apps Script.

+### The .claspignore file

+The `.claspignore` file allows you to specify file and directories that you do not wish to not upload to your Google Apps Script project via `clasp push`.

+The default `.claspignore` file of the Apps Script Starter kit will push all the JS and HTML inside the `rootDir` folder and ignore all the other files.

 ### Using Git with Google Apps Script

 ![Google Apps Script - Github](https://www.labnol.org/media/github-apps-script.png)